Updated 11 November 2023

 - Upper Richmond Road West/East Sheen Ave: 20m pole.
 We objected, Council refused.

 - Upper Richmond Road West/Connaught Ave: 20m pole.
 We objected, Council refused.

 - Upper Richmond Road West/Clifford Ave: 20m pole.
 We objected, Council refused.

 In addition to the above we have commented on the following recent planning applications of note in our area:

 - 190 Sheen Lane: demolition to allow expansion of Tower House School.
 We gave this our full support, not least because it enabled removal of existing unsightly high fence.
 Council approved.
+Now complete.